Kalakalappu

-Kalakalappu is a 2012 Indian Tamil-language comedy film directed by Sundar C and produced by his wife Khushbu.
-The film stars Vimal, Shiva, Anjali, Oviya and Santhanam, with music composed by Vijay Ebenezer.
-It revolves around a restaurant proprietor and his brother seeking to save the former's restaurant from closure.
+Kalakalappu is a 2012 Indian Tamil-language comedy film directed by Sundar C. Produced by Avni Cinemax and UTV Motion Pictures, the film stars Vimal, Shiva, Anjali, Oviya and Santhanam, with music composed by Vijay Ebenezer.
+It revolves around a restaurant owner and his brother seeking to save the restaurant from closure.

-The film was originally titled Masala Cafe, but was later renamed.
-It was released on 11 May 2012 and became a commercial success.
+The film was originally titled Masala Café, but was later renamed.
+Shot between November 2011 and April 2012, It was released on 11 May 2012 and became a commercial success.
 The film was remade in Telugu as Jump Jilani (2014).
-In 2018, the film had a spiritual successor Kalakalappu 2.
+In 2018, a spiritual successor Kalakalappu 2 was released.
 The film is loosely based on the 2009 German film Soul Kitchen.

 Plot

 Seenu runs the Kumbakonam-based Masala Café, inherited from his forefathers.
-Masala Café was a famous food outlet a few decades back, but has lost its prominence, and now Seenu finds it difficult to manage the struggling enterprise.
+Masala Café was once a famous food outlet for decades ago but has lost its prominence, and now Seenu finds it difficult to manage the struggling enterprise.
 The café's chef and his granddaughter Maya stay with Seenu.

-Madhavi, the new health inspector, decides to permanently shut down Masala Café due to its unhygienic environment.
-Seenu requests her to give him some time so he can make his hotel regain its prominence.
+Madhavi, a health inspector, decides to permanently shut down Masala Café due to its unhygienic environment.
+Seenu requests her to give him some time so he can make his food joint regain its past glory.
 Slowly, Seenu and Madhavi become good friends, and love blossoms between them.

-Seenu's younger brother Raghu, a thief, gets released from prison.
-Seenu allows Raghu to stay with him as Raghu saves him from the moneylender Anjuvatti (Five-interest) Alagesan, to whom Seenu owes money.
+Seenu's younger brother Raghu, a con artist, is released from prison.
+Seenu allows Raghu to stay with him as Raghu saves him from Anjuvatti Alagesan, to whom Seenu owes money.
 Raghu falls in love with Maya at first sight.
-Manickam, a jewellery owner, seeks to get money from insurance.
-He sets fire to his jewellery showroom and tries to get the insured amount by claiming loss, although he has safely hidden precious diamonds in a mobile phone which is with his nephew Kumar.
-Kumar misplaces the mobile phone containing the diamonds, which later gets into Raghu's hands.
+Manickam, a jewellery owner, sets fire to his jewellery showroom for an insurance claim, although he has safely hidden precious diamonds in a mobile phone which is with Kumar, his nephew.
+Kumar misplaces the phone containing the diamonds, which later gets into Raghu's hands.

-Police Inspector Dharamarajan, a cunning man, is a childhood friend of Seenu.
+Dharmarajan, a cunning police inspector, is a childhood friend of Seenu.
 A real estate developer plans to demolish Masala Café and construct a mall over there due to its prime location.
 But Seenu is unwilling to sell his property as he prefers to own it in the memory of his family members.
 Dharmarajan assures to convince Seenu and make him sell the hotel and he talks a deal with the real estate developer.